Are insurance bills burning a hole in your back pocket in 2026? If so, you're not alone.

 Q1 2025 | $679 | - 11% |

 Want to save on your car insurance?
-Our Further Reading section at the end of the blog covers expert tips on car, house, and contents insurance.
+Our Further Reading section at the end of this article covers expert tips on car, house, and contents insurance.

-The average cost of house insurance in New Zealand is $2,815 per year (or $235 per month) as of Q4 2025, based on Quashed Index data published in February 2026.
-Let's take a look at how house insurance costs have changed over the past few years.
+The average cost of house insurance in New Zealand is $2,949 per year (or $246 per month) as of Q1 2026, based on Quashed Index data published in April 2026.
+Let’s take a look at how house insurance costs have changed over the past few years.

 Year Ended | Yearly Costs ($) | Year-on-Year Difference ($) |

-Homeowners in Auckland pay an average of $2,004 per year ($167 per month) for house insurance.
-While this may seem high, it's actually below the national average of $2,815.
-Wellington homeowners pay significantly more, with an average annual premium of $4,394 ($366 per month)—more than twice that of Auckland.
-And Christchurch homeowners sit in the middle, with their average annual house insurance premiums at $2,778 ($232 per month).
+Homeowners in Auckland pay an average of $2,063 per year ($172 per month) for house insurance.
+While this may seem high, it’s actually below the national average of $2,949.
+Wellington homeowners pay significantly more, with an average annual premium of $4,738 ($395 per month), more than twice that of Auckland.
+And Christchurch homeowners sit in the middle, with their average annual house insurance premiums at $2,903 ($242 per month).

 Region | Yearly Costs ($) | Monthly Costs ($) |

-Want to learn more?
-Our Further Reading section at the end of the blog covers expert tips on car, house, and contents insurance.
+Want to see how your house insurance stacks up?
+Use the Quashed Market Scan to compare providers in minutes.
+Our Further Reading section at the end of this article also covers expert tips on car, house, and contents insurance.

-House insurance premiums aren't one-size-fits-all—they vary a lot depending on your insurer and policy.
-In Q4 2025, Quashed users who shopped their house insurance found a cheaper policy 61% of the time, with average savings of $673 per year.
+House insurance premiums aren't one-size-fits-all.
+They vary a lot depending on your insurer and policy.
+In Q1 2026, Quashed users who shopped their house insurance with the Quashed Market Scan found a cheaper policy 67% of the time, with average savings of $908 per year.
+If you haven't compared your house insurance recently, it's worth running a scan to see where you stand.

 Year Ended | Yearly Difference ($) | Year-on-Year Increase % |